-Key elements of a unified go-to-market strategy for 2022 and beyond, with Scott Vaughan
+Key elements of a unified go-to-market strategy for a changing landscape, with Scott Vaughan

 "You have to establish not just who you are and who you want to be, but what your customers need you to be.
 And that is a key part of that element of go-to-market."Listen to the conversation

 Scott Vaughan B2B CMO and GTM leader

 After several CMO and business leadership roles, Scott Vaughan is an active advisor and consultant working with CMO, CXOs, founders, and the like.

 In this episode of The Intent Data Exchange, Mike Burton, Bombora co-founder and EVP of Strategic Partnerships, chats with Scott about Scott’s experience executing growth, revenue, and go-to-market (GTM) strategies for top tech businesses.

 In addition to hearing the stories of his career path, you’ll hear: